 It’s that time of year, again.
 You are driving around, the snow is falling, and there are beautiful lights everywhere.
 There’s no better time of year to teach students about circuits!
-Yes, you heard me right, circuits!
+Yes, that's right, circuits!

 Even though you don’t see it, electricity is flowing all around, especially during the holiday season.
 And, if you can’t see it, students don’t notice it either.
 Before your class dashes off for break, use the twinkling lights as an opportunity to teach them about electric flow by creating a simple circuit holiday card.